-Boart Longyear has in excess of 5,000 suppliers globally, located in a variety of countries across Asia Pacific, North and South America, Europe and Africa.
-Boart Longyear's supplier relationships are managed by its centralised Supply Chain function, with offices and hubs operating in each of the regions where Boart Longyear does business and implementing a common approach and set of policies and procedures to supplier vetting, contracting and management.
+Boart Longyear has between 5,000-5,400 suppliers globally, located in a variety of countries across Asia Pacific, North and South America, Europe and Africa.
+Boart Longyear's supplier relationships are managed by its centralised Supply Chain function, with offices and hubs operating in each of the regions where Boart Longyear does business.
+The Company implements a common approach and set of policies and procedures to vet, contract with, and manage its suppliers globally.

-The main goods and services Boart Longyear procures as part of its operations include raw or unfinished materials for the manufacturing of its own products, as well as products used in the supply of drilling services, support services, transportation and logistics services, mobile equipment fleet, consumables and services, facilities maintenance, specialist Environmental, Health and Safety services, IT services, and telecoms and communications services.
+The main goods and services Boart Longyear procures as part of its operations include raw or unfinished materials for the manufacturing of its own products, as well as products used in the supply of drilling services, support services, legal and accounting services, transportation and logistics services, mobile equipment fleet, consumables and services, facilities maintenance, specialist Environmental, Health and Safety services, IT services, and telecoms and communications services.

-1. Supplier Requirements
+Supplier Requirements